Kalle Lasn: Books and films

 In his first book, Culture Jam, Lasn portrays consumerism as the fundamental evil of the modern era.
 He calls for a "meme war": a battle of ideas to shift Western society away from consumer capitalism.
 Lasn, in his book, calls on the values of authenticity, individuality and freedom of expression.
 He promotes the rebelling of the notion that hierarchies can dictate people’s identities.
 Essentially, Lasn’s concept of culture jamming calls upon consumers to value experiences over possessions, while accusing marketing experts of co-opting these values and "slapping a brand name on them".

-His second book, Design Anarchy, calls on graphic designers, illustrators and others to turn from working in service to corporate and political pollution of both the planet and "the mental environment", and to embrace a radical new aesthetic devoted to social and environmental responsibility..
+His second book, Design Anarchy, calls on graphic designers and consumers to turn from serving corporate interests towards redemption of the "mental environment", by embracing an aesthetic devoted to social and environmental responsibility.
 The book, which in an introduction to Lasn’s notion of culture jamming, includes a compilation of some of Adbuster’s greatest moments, but with the addition of what Lasn calls a "technical event", which forces the mind to take notice of something and search for meaning, even if there is no meaning.
 This "technical event" invites readers to become mindful of their patterns of consumption.
 Similar to Lasn’s prior book, Design Anarchy is a "personal statement, manifesto and textbook", which takes many of the prominent advertising campaigns found in the Adbusters magazine, and reconfigures them to stop "the flow of bits of information long enough to interrupt the spectacle, to promote the jolt, to allow the process of awareness".
-In the book, Lasn claims that if members of a society can begin by demarking themselves, then they are able to de-market certain rituals imposed by commercial forces, consequently shifting the ways in which the customer interacts with mass media, the way information flows, and the ways in which meaning is produced, ultimately leading to a break in commercial meaning and a shift to a post-consumerist society.
+In the book, Lasn claims that if members of a society can begin by "demarketing" themselves, then they are able to demarket certain rituals imposed by commercial forces, consequently shifting the ways in which the customer interacts with mass media, the way information flows, and the ways in which meaning is produced, ultimately leading to a break in commercial meaning and a shift to a post-consumerist society.